tremor-rs/tremor-runtime/packaging/README.md

 # produce archive (using musl based binaries) for x86_64 linux
 ./cross_build.sh x86_64-alpine-linux-musl && ./run.sh -f archive x86_64-alpine-linux-musl
 ```

+If you need to build the docker images used during the cross build process, please refer to the documentation on [builder-images](./builder-images).

 ### Requirements